Visa policy of mainland China: APEC Business Travel Card

 ABTCs are also issued to permanent residents of Hong Kong, however permanent residents with Chinese nationality are required to use their Mainland Travel Permit for Hong Kong and Macao Resident instead.
 Only holders of non-Chinese passports can use the card to enter mainland China.

-Although Taiwan is a member of this program, its citizens are also not allowed to use ABTC to enter mainland China, instead they are required to use Mainland Travel Permit for Taiwan Residents.
+Similarly, although Taiwan is a member of this program, its citizens are also not allowed to use ABTCs to enter mainland China.
+They are instead required to use their Mainland Travel Permit for Taiwan Resident.

 Visa-free transit

-There are two types of transit-without-visa (TWOV) programs in mainland China: the 24-hour TWOV, available to passengers of most nationalities at most ports of entry, espeicially for air side transit; and the 240-hour (10 days) TWOV, available for certain nationalities and only through specific ports of entry and exit.
+There are two types of transit-without-visa (TWOV) programs in mainland China: the 24-hour TWOV, available to passengers of most nationalities at most ports of entry, especially for airside transit; and the 240-hour (10 days) TWOV, available for certain nationalities and only through designated ports of entry.